 - Do not let the tooth dry out.

-First, call our office to see if the bracket needs to be re-fitted.
+First, call or text our office to see if the bracket needs to be re-fitted.
 If you have a situation where you must cut the wire or slide a bracket off the wire, you may use fingernail clippers that have been washed and sterilized in alcohol.
-Please call our office the next business day to schedule a repair appointment.
+Please call or text our office the next business day to schedule a repair appointment.

 An accident can cause a tooth to come loose from the socket, a tooth can be: